mrlt8/docker-wyze-bridge/README.md

 See [basic usage](#basic-usage) for additional information or visit the [wiki page](https://github.com/mrlt8/docker-wyze-bridge/wiki/Home-Assistant) for additional information on using the bridge as a Home Assistant Add-on.

+## What's Changed in v2.2.1

+* FIXED: topic to set `motion_tracking` Thanks @crslen! #823
+* FIXED: additional cam info was missing from web-ui.
+* NEW: outdoor cam related tutk commands and `battery` topic for API.

 ## What's Changed in v2.2.0

 ⚠️ Breaking changes for MQTT/REST API